 No. You can choose any or none of the options presented.
 The decision is entirely up to you.

 METS will work to assist you with transitioning as many horses as possible.
-The METS Director can help you determine the best plan of action.
+The METS staff can help you determine the best plan of action.

 Because METS is a mobile service and does not have a facility to provide direct care, METS is unable to take ownership of a horse.
 Instead, METS has developed an extensive network of facilities and equine professionals who have interest in accepting horses through METS.
-If a match is found for the horse, ownership will be transferred directly from the owner to the METS Network member.
+If a match is found for the horse, ownership will be transferred directly from the owner to the METS Partner or private owner.

-If you choose to sell your horse to someone outside the METS Network, even if you use METS’ marketing tools, there is no guarantee the home will be safe.
+Even if you choose to use the METS’ provided form, there is no guarantee the home will be safe.
 METS can provide you with a list of questions to ask potential owners to help you decide if the home is the right fit.

-METS will assist you with identifying someone in the METS network who is interested in your horse.
-You will make the final decision whether or not to transfer ownership to the Network member (or any other individual) based on your discussions and meetings with that person.
+METS will assist you with identifying applicants interested in your horse.
+We complete a robust application process, requiring vet, farrier, and two personal references, as well as a phone interview with the applicant.
+You will make the final decision whether to transfer ownership to any individual based on your discussions and meetings with that person.
 Therefore, you can gather as much information as you wish about your horse’s new home.

 No, you are under absolutely no obligation to give/sell your horse to anyone.
 The decision is 100% up to you.